sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/batch-changes-graphql/batchchanges-graphql.png
 ---

+[Batch Changes](https://sourcegraph.com/batch-changes) is a feature of Code Search that lets teams make large-scale changes across their codebases, even for codebases with multiple code hosts and any number of repositories.
+Batch Changes programmatically opens pull requests (or merge requests) for each change, and teams can track every PR to completion from a simple UI.

-Since Sourcegraph introduced [Batch Changes](https://sourcegraph.com/batch-changes), many customers have successfully used it to [save them time](https://sourcegraph.com/case-studies/indeed-accelerates-development-velocity) making changes, [increased their productivity](https://sourcegraph.com/case-studies/how-sourcegraph-transformed-nine-development-workflow), or helped them [address critical vulnerabilities](https://sourcegraph.com/case-studies/nutanix-fixed-log4j-with-sourcegraph).
-Batch Changes uses fast and accurate code search that enable organizations to make large-scale changes across a codebase, no matter the size of the change or where that code is hosted.These changes, submitted as PRs, can then be tracked easily from a single UI within the Sourcegraph instance.
+Many customers have successfully used Batch Changes to [save time](https://sourcegraph.com/case-studies/indeed-accelerates-development-velocity) making changes, [increase their productivity](https://sourcegraph.com/case-studies/how-sourcegraph-transformed-nine-development-workflow), or [address critical vulnerabilities](https://sourcegraph.com/case-studies/nutanix-fixed-log4j-with-sourcegraph).

 There are a few different ways to create and manage Batch Changes, namely through the [UI or CLI](https://sourcegraph.com/docs/batch-changes/create-a-batch-change#create-a-batch-change-with-the-sourcegraph-cli), but in this post we'll walk through steps to programmatically create and execute a [Batch Change](https://sourcegraph.com/docs/batch_changes) from start to finish via the [GraphQL API](https://sourcegraph.com/docs/api/graphql).

 ## Why use GraphQL?

-Batch Changes are generally created and managed from within the [Sourcegraph UI](https://sourcegraph.com/docs/batch_changes/quickstart) or [CLI](https://sourcegraph.com/docs/batch_changes/how-tos/creating_a_batch_change), but there are times when it may be necessary to use the API.
-This is especially true when there is a custom UI or some automation placed in front of the Batch Changes feature.
+Batch Changes can be created and managed using the [Sourcegraph UI](https://sourcegraph.com/docs/batch_changes/quickstart) or [CLI](https://sourcegraph.com/docs/batch_changes/how-tos/creating_a_batch_change).
+However we also offer a Batch Changes API which lets teams build their own custom interfaces for writing and executing batch changes for their in-house steups.
 Before proceeding with the step by step guide below, consider exploring the UI or CLI options or discuss this with your account team.

 # Step-by-step guide